sathyarajagopal/chartswebapi/README.md

     docker system prune -a

+## Azure AD Integration

+If Authority is https://login.microsoftonline.com/common then Audience is mandatory If Authority is https://sts.windows.net/common then Audience is not needed

 Congratulations!
 You've successfully created a small, independent ChartsWebAPI using ASP.NET Core Webapi that can be deployed and scaled using Docker containers.

 These are the fundamental building blocks to get an ASP.NET Core web api into a Docker container.